Content

 Topical products that lower the sensitivity level of your penis can treat premature ejaculation, helping you to last longer without missing out on the sensation of sex.

-Most topical products for PE contain anesthetic ingredients that reduce sensitivity without overly numbing your penis.
-Our Clockstopper Climax Delay Wipes — which use benzocaine for fast-acting relief from PE — is no exception.
+Most topical products for PE contain anesthetic ingredients like benzocaine or lidocaine that reduce sensitivity without overly numbing your penis.
+Our Clockstopper Climax Delay Wipes — which use benzocaine for fast-acting relief from PE — are no exception.

 Similar research has found that benzocaine wipes produce a significant increase in ejaculatory latency time for men with PE.

-Currently, there’s no FDA-approved prescription medication specifically for treating premature ejaculation.
+Currently, there’s no prescription medication approved by the United States Food and Drug Administration (FDA) to treat premature ejaculation.
 However, several antidepressants are commonly prescribed off-label as treatments for PE, including paroxetine, fluoxetine, and sertraline (the active ingredient in Zoloft®).

 Sertraline belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 It works by increasing serotonin levels, which can reduce the severity of depression symptoms.

-In addition to potentially causing depression, low levels of serotonin are associated with rapid ejaculation.
+Low levels of serotonin are thought to be associated with rapid ejaculation.
 Experts think that a sertraline-induced increase in serotonin levels inhibits orgasm and ejaculation, treating PE and improving sexual stamina.

 Research largely backs this up.
 One systematic review and meta-analysis from 2019 found that sertraline helps to prolong intravaginal ejaculation latency time and improve sexual satisfaction for partners.